harp-tech/protocol/Device.md

     0      :d1, 0, 1
 ```

-An array of 16 bytes that should contain a (128-bit) UID (Unique Identifier) of the current device.
-This register is non-volatile and should be read-only.
+An array of 16 bytes specifying the (128-bit) UID (Unique Identifier) of the current device.
+This register is non-volatile and read-only.
 The byte-order is little-endian.
-If not implemented, the device should return a default value of `0` (Zero) for all bytes.
+If not implemented, the device MUST return a default value of `0` (Zero) for all bytes.

 ### **`R_TAG` (8 Bytes) – Firmware tag**